 Unfortunately, we are not today publishing the list of command line arguments, although in principle we could use the same tool Chromium does to parse our source and generate a listing.

-In general, our command-line arguments are the same as those in Chrome (Warning: This list may be outdated), with the exception of marketing names (e.g. Chrome uses
+In general, our command-line arguments are the same as Chromium‘s, with the exception of marketing names (e.g. Chrome uses

 --incognito while msedge.exe uses

 allowlist).
 Note: The peter.sh list linked here is automatically generated; check the